SuperYanyann/Digital_Image_Processing/ReadMe.md

 Date: 2018 10 29 <br>
 used to stitch two images, then draw the lines between same features in two images.

+### Multi-Object Tracking
+Date: 2018 11 09 <br>
+used to find the tracks of multi-object, then draw all trackers in different colors.